sergeykochiev/erlang_crud/README.md

 - Fix strings in JSON response are bytearrays
 # Plans for the future future
 - Lower the amount of modifications needed to add a new entity
+- Generating JSON schema automatically (using the info provided by db)
 - Refactor, prettify and optimize (as much as possible)